Forced religious conversion cannot be measure of spread of any religion: Naqvi | Entertainment

 - India

-In his interaction with prominent people from the Christian community belonging to various parts of the country, Naqvi said India can never fall prey to religious bigotry and intolerance as it is the world's largest centre of spiritual-religious knowledge and also a source of inspiration for ''Sarva Dharma Sama Bhav'' (all religions lead to the destination) and ''Vasudhaiva Kutumbakam'' (whole world is one family).
+In his interaction with prominent people from the Christian community belonging to various parts of the country, Naqvi said India can never fall prey to religious bigotry and intolerance as it is the world's largest center of spiritual-religious knowledge and also a source of inspiration for ''Sarva Dharma Sama Bhav'' (equal respect to all religions) and ''Vasudhaiva Kutumbakam'' (the whole world is one family).

 He said both believers and atheists have equal constitutional and social rights and protection in India.